Brand Name Avalide Common Name irbesartan - hydrochlorothiazide

 How should I use this medication?

-Once the dose of each component (irbesartan and hydrochlorothizide) has been determined, the combination tablets can be started.
+Treatment is started separately with irbesartan and hydrochlorothiazide.
+Once the best dose of each component (irbesartan and hydrochlorothiazide) has been determined, the combination tablets can be started.
+Irbesartan - hydrochlorothiazide is generally not started until the best dose of each ingredient has been determined.

 The dose ranges from 1 tablet containing 150 mg irbesartan and 12.5 mg hydrochlorothiazide once daily to 1 tablet containing 300 mg irbesartan and 25 mg hydrochlorothiazide once daily.
-Tablets should be taken at approximately the same time each day, with or without food (but taken in the same manner each day).
+Tablets should be taken at approximately the same time each day, with or without food, and taken in the same manner each day.

-If you miss a dose but remember it within 12 hours, take it as soon as possible and then go back to your regular dose.
-If it is more than 12 hours later than your usual dose, skip that dose and carry on as usual with your next dose.
+If you miss a dose, skip the missed dose and carry on as usual with your next dose.
 Do not take a double dose to make up for a missed dose.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 It is important to take this medication regularly and to follow your doctor's instructions regarding monitoring blood pressure to ensure that you receive the maximum benefit from the medication.